Fire Adapted Communities Programs

 Community Navigators Project

-The Watershed Center and the Fire Adapted Communities Learning Network are among a group of nonprofits partnering with the US Forest Service on a Community Navigators initiative.
+The Watershed Center and FAC Net are among a group of nonprofits partnering with the US Forest Service on a Community Navigators initiative.

 The goal of this effort is to connect communities to Forest Service funding and partnership opportunities (in particular funding flowing from the Inflation Reduction Act and the Infrastructure Investment and Jobs Act, also known as the Bipartisan Infrastructure Law).